harmony-one/h/progress/theo-perisic.md

+2025-05-06 Tue: Corrections on funding rate sourcing, fixed “e” formatting issues.
+Syncs with Li, Amanda, Alaina, and Phillip for alignment on current yield strategies and areas of production.
+Initialized strategy spreadsheet for Amanda.
+Iterated on allocation %.
+Insight: with recent price increase of PT aUSDC and PT USDC (Silo-20) we could have locked in a 12% APY instantly if we had a PT USDC (Silo-20) fixed rate open.
+Adjusted allocations in spreadsheet based on current market rates.

+2025-05-05 Mon: Completed iteration on Li’s pendle for [PT-USDC (Silo-20)](https://github.com/ONETheo/pendle).
+Insight: product that sources all PT variations and gives highest divergence can be useful and profitable if we want to push in that direction.

+2025-05-04 Sun: (1.0h) Contuniued look into Pendle yields.
+Insights: even though PT yield may drop from a PT asset, the underlying PT appreciates in value, allowing the holder to capitalize on difference immediately rather than wait for expiration.

+2025-05-03 Sat: (2.0h) Looking further into Pendle yields.

+---

 2025-05-02 Fri: Testing funding rates from Artem’s message, shared relevant data with Phillip for Sonic funding rates since Jan 30 2025.
 Made copy edits and completed a read through for the April newsletter with Alaina.

 2025-05-01 Thu: Changed allocation % for usd* strategy.
 Insights: Pendle ausdc and silo-20 usdc offer similar risk profiles, but 3%+ apr is too much of a difference to spend allocation adversely.